sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-5.md

 The key is to notice that `(define (p) (p))` defines a function that evaluates to itself.

 An interpreter that uses **applicative-order evaluation** will “evaluate the arguments and then apply”.
-When the interpreter evaluates the expression `(test 0 (p))`, it will start by evaluating `0` as `0`, then it will try to evaluate `(p)`.
+When this kind of interpreter evaluates the expression `(test 0 (p))`, it will start by evaluating `0`, then it will try to evaluate `(p)`.

-When `(p)` is evaluated, the interpreter:
+When `(p)` is evaluated, the interpreter will:

 1. replace each formal parameters by the corresponding argument in the body of the procedure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
-2. Then the body of the procedure `(p)` will be evaluated, which in turn starts the evaluation all over again, thus making an infinite loop.
+2. evaluated the body of the procedure, which will be `(p)` in our case, which in turn starts the evaluation all over again, thus making an infinite loop.

 With an interpreter that uses **normal-order evaluation**, the interpreter will “fully expand and then reduce”.
-In this model, the interpreter will not evaluate the operands until their values were needed.
+In this model, the interpreter will not evaluate the operands until their values are actually needed.
 In that case `(test 0 (p))` will evaluate as follow:

 ```scheme
 (test 0 (p))
 ```

-will expand to:
+will be expanded to:

 ```scheme
 (if (= 0 0)